mikeltobar/climate-data-analysis/README.md

 The dataset used is available [here](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data), and it is owned by Berkeley Earth.
 Its license is CC BY-NC-SA 4.0.
 This is an interesting dataset which gives tons of relevant information on climate change.

+## The analysis

+The original GlobalTemperatures.csv data can be found in the data folder, as well as the modified csv data file.
+The analysis results can be found in the main repository, named as output.txt.
+The rest of the files are intermediate scripts.

 ## Conclusions

 The output folder contains all the outputs given for the different methods used.